2024-avril-devops-alt-dist/nicow-total-recall-api/README.md

 ## How to start the project
 First, create .env `cp .env.dist .env`
 Then, start container : `docker compose up --build -d`
-Push your db schema & generate services client : `docker compose exec app npx services db push && npx services generate`
+Push your db schema & generate prisma client : `docker compose exec app npx prisma db push && npx prisma generate`
 When started, you can see your page [here](http://localhost:3000/)
-You can see your db content with services studio : `npx services studio`
+You can see your db content with prisma studio : `npx prisma studio`

 ## Commands
 - Enter in app container : `docker compose exec app sh`